 These skills will help you to write a resume to transition from teaching to educational leadership.
 The art of resume writing is to target the resume to the desired job using relevant skills and accomplishments.
-Plus using keywords that are relevant to the position you are seeking are critical.
+Plus using keywords that are relevant to the position you are seeking is critical.

 1.Demonstrate Teambuilding and Collaboration Skills